Three has come.

 Wall had 10 tackles — seven solo — and intercepted Dampier in the fourth quarter for the defensive play of the night.

-BYU’s defense was largely excellent in making Dampier’s life difficult, and Satuala and Wall were major pieces to such an operation.
+BYU’s defense largely succeeded in making Dampier’s life difficult — the Utes failed on four separate fourth down conversion tries — and Satuala and Wall were major pieces to such an operation.

 Comments